nbtafelberg/promxox-diskmon/README.md

 # promxox-diskmon

+#Standalone Version

+I have now added a standalone version for machines not in a cluster

+#Proxmox Version

 Monitors proxmox cluster lxc disk space and sends an email if any goes over 80%

 on the cluster master we dont need apahce2

-# apt install PHP
+apt install PHP
-# apt remove apache2
+apt remove apache2

 set up posix so you can send email successfully, make sure your user has an email address set to send from.